March 16, 2009

-City Homicide Rankings Adjusted for Differences in Crime-Producing Factors
+City Homicide Rankings Adjusted for Differences in Socio-Economic Factors

 The FBI discourages ranking cities by their crime rates because cities differ in poverty, unemployment, and other crime-producing factors beyond their control.
-Criminologists Richard Rosenfeld, Alfred Blumstein, and Robert Friedmann applied a statistical model that adjusts each city's homicide figures by differences across the cities in the level of socioeconomic disadvantage (a measure combining poverty, unemployment, race composition, and female-headed families).
+Criminologists Richard Rosenfeld, Alfred Blumstein, and Robert Friedmann applied a statistical model that adjusts each city's homicide figures by differences across the cities in poverty, median income, male unemployment, race composition, and female-headed families.
 The researchers maintain that the model produces a more meaningful comparison of city homicide levels, especially for providing insight into the effectiveness of criminal justice policies and programs.

 Several cities fall or rise substantially in rank when socioeconomic differences are statistically controlled.
-Atlanta falls from number 11 in the unadjusted homicide ranking to number 51 after statistical adjustment.
-Milwaukee drops from number 15 to number 62.
-By contrast, San Jose, CA, rises from number 62 to number 24 after statistical adjustment.
-Table 1 presents the rankings for all 65 cities.
+Detroit falls from number 1 in the unadjusted homicide ranking to number 23 after statistical adjustment.
+Cleveland drops from number 9 to number 61.
+Atlanta falls from number 8 to 43.
+By contrast, Albuquerque, New Mexico jumps from number 38 to number 7 and Santa Ana, California rises from number 45 to 11 after statistical adjustment.
+Table 1 presents the rankings for all 63cities.

 A drop in rank indicates that a city has a lower homicide rate than would be expected based on its level of socioeconomic disadvantage.
 An increase in rank means that a city has a higher homicide rate than would be expected based on its level of disadvantage.
 Cities with roughly the same ranking after the statistical adjustment have homicide rates that would be expected given their level of disadvantage.
-Such cities include Baltimore, which ranks second in both the unadjusted and adjusted rankings, and El Paso, TX, which is at the bottom of both rankings.
+Such cities include Baltimore, which ranks second in both the unadjusted and adjusted rankings, and Arlington, Texas, which is near the bottom of both rankings.

 The homicide study was conducted for the project "Improving Crime Data" (ICD).
 ICD is funded by the National Institute of Justice.
 Technical details on how the city homicide rates were adjusted can be found on the ICD website (Improving Crime Data).